-In January, Stacy Barter and Erica Crawford from BCHC joined the Interior Health Authority’s monthly Public Health Rounds session to speak about the potential impacts of climate change in BC for human health, and the role of the health sector in adapting to those changes.
+In January, staff from BCHC joined the Interior Health Authority’s monthly Public Health Rounds session to speak about the potential impacts of climate change in BC for human health, and the role of the health sector in adapting to those changes.
 They provided context by presenting information on the projected changes to climate, hydrology and ecosystems in BC and the Interior Health region, and an overview of the types of impacts this may have on human health and the healthcare system.

 "BCHC provided information on projected changes to climate, hydrology and ecosystems in BC and the Interior Health region"

 The overview included findings from BCHC's 2013 study, Health Authority Perceptions and Capacity for Action: Health Impacts of Climate Change in BC.
 The study surveyed health authority professionals across the province about how they perceive the health effects of climate change, respond to climate change in their work and build capacity and collaboration to address the impact across the healthcare system.

 The discussion turned to Tanja Stockmann, Environmental Sustainability Manager with IH, to share the inspiring work that is happening within the health authority to reduce their carbon footprint and build capacity to address impacts and adapt to climate change.
 BCHC Champion, Dr. Sue Pollock, was part of the session - asking participants to provide direction and recommendations for next steps.

 "IH staff has been working to raise awareness and action in cooperation with local government partners."